jk-gan/my-website/posts/rust-str-string.md

 error: could not compile `learn`
 ```

 So what we did was passing something looks like a string (`&str`) but not a real string value into a function that is expecting a `String`.
-Luckily, the compiler show us this can be fixed by using `to_string()` function.
+Luckily, the compiler shows us this can be fixed by using `to_string()` function.
 Let's try it:

 ```rust
 let world = "world".to_string();